 In the past, she has been the chair of the Christian County Chamber of Commerce, Kentucky Crushed Stone Association, and others.

 She and her husband Rick have two adult children.

 Kelli Pendleton is the President/CEO of the Christian County Chamber of Commerce.
 She graduated from Auburn University with a degree in Mass Communications/Journalism.

-During her career as a broadcast journalist she extensively covered Fort Campbell which instilled a passion of working with the military.
+During her career as a broadcast journalist, she extensively covered Fort Campbell which instilled a passion for working with the military.
 She went on to become the Director of Military Affairs at the Christian County Chamber of Commerce followed by the Programs & Operations Manager at the USO Fort Campbell.

-She currently serves on the Executive Committee of Campbell Strong Defense Alliance, is the Chair-elect for the KY/TN AUSA Chapter and recently earned the Leader Development Certification from the Army War College.
+She currently serves as Civilian Aide to the Secretary of the Army for Kentucky, serves on the Executive Committee of Campbell Strong Defense Alliance, is the Chair for the KY/TN AUSA Chapter and earned the Leader Development Certification from the Army War College.

 She resides in Hopkinsville, Kentucky with her husband and daughter.